INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/15 - JavaScript/15 - JavaScript.md

 JavaScript is a high-level, dynamic, untyped, and interpreted programming language.
 	*JavaScript is prototype-based with first-class functions, making it a multi-paradigm language, supporting object-oriented, imperative, and functional programming styles.*

+> [!note]
-**Note:** The standardised name of JavaScript is ECMAScript (as it is developed by Ecma International).
+> The standardised name of JavaScript is ECMAScript (as it is developed by Ecma International).

 it's main purpose is to integrates with HTML to provide interactive and dynamic functionalities: